What is a key account management strategy?

 - 28% say one of the main reasons strategic initiatives succeed is being able to attract skilled personnel

-Let me break it down for you (after all that’s what I’m here for).
+Let me break it down what the numbers really mean.

 - Successful strategy depends on change.